Paint Stucco & Rough Exterior Surfaces

 Step 1.
 Choose the Right Paint for the Job

 When painting exterior surfaces, it is recommended that you use latex paints, which have higher durability on exterior surfaces than oil-based paints.
 Latex paint provides better fade resistance, flexibility, chalk resistance and adhesion.
-When you’re painting stucco, brick or concrete, first prime the surface with a latex concrete and masonry primer/sealer, then paint with True Value WeatherAll® Exterior Masonry and Stucco paint.
+When you’re painting stucco, brick or concrete, first prime the surface with True Value WeatherAll® Ultra Premium primer/sealer, then paint with True Value WeatherAll® Ultra Premium exterior masonry/stucco paint.

 Step 2.
 Buy the Right Amount of Paint